 These are just a few examples of how a small firm can use content marketing.
 There are also white papers, ebooks (more in-depth than white papers, but the same concept), videos, podcasts and SlideShare presentations.

-If you’re looking to reach those outside of your existing network and are willing to spend a little more, consider syndicating your substantive legal articles through a service such as Mondaq, Lexology or JD Supra.
+If you’re looking to reach those outside of your existing network and you’re willing to spend a little more, consider syndicating your substantive legal articles through a service such as Mondaq, Lexology or JD Supra.
 You could also use a service such as General Counsel News to distribute e-announcements, which are typically more along the lines of an advertisement.

 Ugh.
 Another Email?